-The Access Group is one of the leading providers of business management software to UK, Ireland and Asia Pacific mid-market organisations.
-It helps more than 55,000 customers across commercial, public sector and not-for-profit sectors become more productive and efficient.
-Its innovative Access Workspace cloud solutions transform the way business software is used, giving every employee the freedom to do more.
-Founded in 1991, The Access Group employs more than 3,850 staff.
+The Access Group is one of the largest UK-headquartered providers of business management software to small and mid-sized organisations in the UK, Ireland, and Asia Pacific.
+It helps more than 60,000 customers across commercial and non-profit sectors become more productive and efficient.
+Its innovative Access Workspace cloud solutions transform the way business software is used, giving every employee the freedom to do more of what's important to them.
+Founded in 1991, The Access Group employs approximately 5,500 people.

-For more information about The Access Group, visit www.theaccessgroup.com
+www.theaccessgroup.com